TEXT-Fitch takes rating actions on enhanced muni bonds, TOBs

-Link to Fitch Ratings' Report: Fitch Takes Various Rating Actions on Enhanced
+Aug 10 - Link to Fitch Ratings' Report: Fitch Takes Various Rating Actions

-U.S. Municipal Bonds and TOBsAug 31 - Fitch Ratings has taken various conforming rating actions on
+on Enhanced U.S. Municipal Bonds and TOBsAug 10 - Fitch Ratings has taken various conforming rating actions on

 enhanced municipal bonds and tender option bonds (TOBs) corresponding to actions